robb1e/simple_bdd/README.md

 ## Usage

+### Standard Usage

 The following will call commented method in scope of the current class or module.
 (Every RSpec ```describe``` block is an anonymous class.)

 	[Gg]iven "Some state" # calls some_state
 	[Ww]hen "this happens" # calls this_happens
 	[Tt]hen "this change occurs" # calls this_change_occurs
 	[Aa]nd "this other side effect happens" # calls this_other_side_effect_happens

+## Behavior Usage

+Some additional methods allow you to group related behaviors in your tests:

+    Given "Admin is signed in"

+    behavior "admin can manage widgets" do
+        When "Admin views all widgets"
+        Then "Admin sees the first widget"
+    end

+    behavior "admin can manage factories" do
+        When "Admin views all factories"
+        Then "Admin sees the first factory"
+    end

+Any of the following names can be substituted for ```behavior``` above:

+* and_by
+* behaves_like
+* behavior
+* behaviour
+* by
+* it_also

 ## RSpec

 You'll need to require SimpleBDD in the spec helper and include it into your tests like so: